-For the three months ended March 31, 2024 and 2023, no dividends have been declared or distributed to stockholders.
+For the three months ended June 30, 2024 and 2023, no dividends have been declared or distributed to stockholders.

 In order to qualify as a RIC and to avoid U.S. federal corporate level income tax on the income we distribute to our stockholders, we are required to distribute at least 90% of our net ordinary income and our net short-term capital gains in excess of net long-term capital losses, if any, to our stockholders on an annual basis.
 Additionally, we must distribute an amount at least equal to the sum of 98% of our net ordinary income (during the calendar year) plus 98.2% of our net capital gain income (during each 12-month period ending on October 31) plus any net ordinary income and capital gain net income for preceding years that were not distributed during such years and on which we paid no U.S. federal excise tax.
 To the extent that we have income available, we intend to make quarterly distributions to our stockholders.
 Our stockholder distributions, if any, will be determined by our board of directors on a quarterly basis.
 Any distribution to our stockholders will be declared out of assets legally available for distribution.
-The Company did not meet the requirements to qualify as a RIC for the 2022 tax year and will be taxed as a corporation under Subchapter C of the Code.
-It may not be in the best interests of the Company's stockholders to elect to be taxed as a RIC at the present time due to the net operating losses and capital loss carryforwards the Company currently has.
-Management will make a determination that is in the best interests of the Company and its stockholders.
+The Company did not meet the requirements to qualify as a RIC for the 2023 tax year and will be taxed as a corporation under Subchapter C of the Code.
 While the Company does not expect to meet the qualifications of a RIC until such time as certain strategic alternatives are achieved, it can still declare a dividend even though it is not required to do so.